thedoggybrad/chatcalculator/README.md

 • 3 +3<br>
 • 3 +3<br>
 •3     +     3<br><br>
 And those that are similar to this methods.
-Combination of thia are acceptable.
+Combination of these are acceptable.
 Make sure to just follow the "Format of Accepted Equations".

 ## A short history
 ✓The journey of ChatCalculator started when I developed DogGPT which is a fork of CatGPT.<br> ✓After some time, using ChatGPT I made a fork of my own DogGPT to become ChatMath.<br>